mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

             that this state vector is provided to them via this argument.
 When invoked in primal mode, it should be set to ``None``.

-        Parameter ``reparam`` (see above):
-            If provided, this callable takes a ray and a mask of active SIMD lanes and returns a reparameterized ray and Jacobian determinant.
-            The implementation of the ``sample`` function should then use it to correctly account for visibility-induced discontinuities during
-            differentiation.

         Parameter ``active`` (``mi.Bool``):
             This mask array can optionally be used to indicate that some of the rays are disabled.